gamblevore/speedie/Documentation/jbin.md

     // Reads MyFile.box at compile-time, then parses and converts to a jbin string
     // finally, at run-time, the jbin string gets parsed. printline msg

+Another great thing about digesting Jeebox, is that the documents are "pre-parsed" and therefor, checked at compile-time.
+That is a potential source of bugs eliminated.
+Quite cool!

 #### Jbin advantages over Jeebox